 - Water in the tank can cause ethanol to separate into the water phase, resulting in either water being introduced into the engine fuel system or the octane content of the gas being reduced below engine driving requirements.
 Both of these conditions may cause poor performance or engine stalling.

 - Ethanol may re-dissolve scale or sludge in the tank and potentially carry it into the vehicle fuel system, clogging fuel lines and filters.

 - Ethanol is incompatible with some materials used in the manufacture of underground product piping, both flexible plastic and rigid fiberglass, which can lead to failure of the primary (inner) piping and result in a discharge of petroleum to the environment.
 While the incompatible piping is no longer manufactured, it was installed at several underground storage tank facilities in Maine.
-The Department is working with facility owners and certified tank contractors to identify facilities that have incompatible underground piping.
-See link below for more information.

 If consumers notice problems shortly after filling up with ethanol blended fuels, they should notify the station where the fuel was purchased to see if similar problems have been reported, and take the vehicle to a qualified technician immediately.
 The problem could be as simple as a plugged fuel line or filter, or may require draining bad gasoline out of the fuel system.

 What will it cost to convert my storage tanks to receive ethanol- blended fuel?

 The Department developed a guidance document for Maine 's aboveground and underground gasoline storage tank owners with basic information on preparing for the introduction of an ethanol-gasoline blended product to their tank systems.
 The primary areas of concern as mentioned above are product cleanliness, materials compatibility, and water control .
 Failure to adequately address these three areas of concern could lead to tank system failure and/or customer dissatisfaction.